RoboticAgents/cup-stacking-evoarm/writing/report.md

 ## Project Summary

-TODO: Describe the completed project.
+Describe the completed project.
 Provide motivation for your project, application that your robot is utilized for, specific goals/tasks it completes, and include any background references you used to develop the idea for your project (links are okay).

 ## Project Implementation Details